Test Code EBVP EBV Antibody Panel

 Flow Diagram:

 The accurate distinction of a primary (acute) infection from seronegative status or past infection is a key concern of EBV diagnostics.
-The presence of other EBV serological markers (e.g. EBV IgM, VCA IgG, EBNA IgG) should be determined to assess the immunological status to infection with EBV.
-Based on the results of three commonly-used antibody tests (VCA IgG, EBV IgM, EBNA IgG), distinct serological profiles have been described in the medical literature.
+The presence of other EBV serological markers should be determined to assess the immunological status to infection with EBV.
+Based on the results of antibody tests, distinct serological profiles have been described in the medical literature.

 Critical Decision: